 Thanks for visiting!
-I started this blog in 2009 to keep in touch with family and friends while I worked in Madagascar for four years.
-I was blessed to have amazing and life changing experiences, travel the world, and fall in love, in more ways than one.
-I followed my heart and ended back up in Quebec and am still trying to adapt to life here.
+This blog began in 2009 to keep in touch with family/friends while I worked in Madagascar, finally repatriating in 2014.
+I was blessed to have amazing & life changing experiences, travel the world, & fall in love, in more ways than one.
+I followed my heart & ended back up in Quebec.

-It all sounds crazy to me now, but I continue to write about day-to-day life, and how I sometimes struggle through life's challenges - big or small.
+It all sounds crazy to me now, but I continue to write about day-to-day life, & how I sometimes struggle through life's challenges - big or small.

 “Giving is virtuous, but so is accepting gifts gratefully.” ~Doe Zantamata